drbap/magicuser-theme-for-obsidian/README.md

 ## Feedback

-✨ Contribute to this theme's evolution!
-Share your thoughts and feedback on GitHub.
+✨ Spot a bug, have a suggestion?
+Share it on GitHub!
+Every voice shapes the future of this theme.
+Support the theme by starring its repository.
+It's free and simple, your star fuels growth and new features.

 ## License and Acknowledgements